vegu-ai/talemate/docs/dev/templates.md

-# Template Overrides in Talemate
+# Template Overrides

+!!! warning "Old documentation"
+    This is old documentation and needs to be updated, however may still contain useful information.

 ## Introduction to Templates